ykarthik03/homework2/README.md

-This is new improved calculator with Faker library
+This is my new improved calculator with Faker library